eurodatacube/eodash-assets/collections/ADD_Melt_Duration/ADD_Melt_Duration.md

 Author: Enveo IT, Fürstenweg 176, 6020 Innsbruck, Austria

-Processing date: 2022-06-09

 This dataset illustrates the Melt Season Duration.
 It refers to the first time that there are three consecutive days of melt in a year, thereby indicating the beginning of the snowmelt season.
 The product was generated based on melt maps (indicating presence of liquid water) from 2007 until 2021 derived from the ASCAT Enhanced Resolution Scatterometer Image Reconstruction (SIR) product [1].
-The meltmaps (such as the one for 2021 depicted below) are also available on this Dashboard.
+The meltmaps are also available on this Dashboard.

 ![](https://raw.githubusercontent.com/eurodatacube/eodash-assets/main/collections/ADD_Meltmap/ASCAT_AA_meltmap_2021.gif)